-The thing that I love most about electric bikes is the fact that it looses its lankiness of a regular bike and embraces the maturity of a motorcycle, qualifying to be a good balance between the two.
-It’s not the best tool for hardcore cyclists who’re looking to shape up, but great for those who love the look of a bike, but are keen to lose the gears.
+The thing that I love most about electric bikes is the fact that it loses its lankiness of a regular bike and embraces the maturity of a motorcycle, qualifying to be a good balance between the two.
+It’s not the best tool for hardcore cyclists who’re looking to shape up, but great for those who love the look of a bike but are keen to lose the gears.
 M-1 ebike from Anaheim-based Marrs cycles has specs closest to a typical Harley Davidson, pretty cool, aye?
 These guys are built to order, according to customer requirements.
-The three-phase brushless rear hub motors use rechargeable lithium batteries packs for a charge.
-The smallest pack (20 amp hours) allows a 79 kg rider to go up to 32km, in one charge without pedaling.
+The three-phase brushless rear hub motors use rechargeable lithium battery packs for a charge.
+The smallest pack (20 amp hours) allows a 79 kg rider to go up to 32km in one charge without pedaling.

-The top motorized speed of M-1 is 20 mph, which is the maximum allowed by U.S to retain the tag of an electric bike.
-M-1 weighs in at around 140 pounds and are available in a number of frame colors and wood veneer types.
-The frames on this thing are fabricated from 4130 chromoly steel, while rest of the components are a mixture of high-end motorcycle, bicycle and custom-made parts.
-The price on this electric bike is about $7,000.
+The top motorized speed of M-1 is 20 mph, which is the maximum allowed by the U.S to retain the tag of an electric bike.
+M-1 weighs in at around 140 pounds and is available in a number of frame colors and wood veneer types.
+The frames on this thing are fabricated from 4130 Chromoly steel, while the rest of the components are a mixture of high-end motorcycle, bicycle, and custom-made parts.
+The price of this electric bike is about $7,000.